acallejasp/fdsw-github/site/content/docs/5.3/getting-started/javascript.md

 ## Disabled JavaScript

 Bootstrap's plugins have no special fallback when JavaScript is disabled.
-If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.
+If you care about the user experienciaerience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to experiencialain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.